UCSD-CSS-001/ucsd-css-001.github.io/course/syllabus.md

 - Public message on {{ url_slack }}.

-- Private "Instructors & TAs" message on {{ url_slack }}

-- Direct message to specific instructor on {{ url_slack }}
+- Private direct message to specific lab TA or to the course instructor on {{ url_slack }}

 Outside of office hours, all communication should happen over {{ url_slack }}.
-Email is reserved for the unanticipated circumstances when slack is down, or you cannot access it.
-In that case, [email the instructor](mailto:jserences@ucsd.edu) about in inability to access slack.
+Email is reserved for the unanticipated circumstances when Slack is down, or you cannot access it.
+In that case, email your lab TA [M 10-12](mailto:srajamurali@ucsd.edu), [M 12-2](mailto:pkeelawa@ucsd.edu), [T 9-11](mailto:p3agrawal@ucsd.edu), [F 9-11](mailto:pukothar@ucsd.edu) about in inability to access slack.

 ### Specific types of questions / comments

-- **questions about course logistics:** First, check the syllabus and the detailed how-to pages on the {{ url_website }}.
-If you can't find the answer there, first ask a classmate.
-If still unsure, post on Slack.
+- **if you have questions about course logistics:** First, check the syllabus and the detailed how-to pages on the {{ url_website }}.
+If you can't find the answer there, first ask a classmate if you are able.
+If still unsure or you are unable to reach a classmate, post on {{ url_slack }}.

-- **questions about course content:** these are awesome!
-We want everyone to see them, be able to answer them, and have their questions answered too, so post these to Slack.
+- **if you have questions about course content:** these are awesome!
+We want everyone to see them, be able to answer them, and have their questions answered too, so post these to {{ url_slack }}.

-- **my code produces an error that I cannot fix:** follow the [debugging instructions](debugging.md) to find a minimal reproducible example and fill out the debugging question checklist, then post on Slack.
+- **if your code produces an error that you cannot fix:** first follow the [debugging instructions](debugging.md) to find a minimal reproducible example and fill out the debugging question checklist, then post on Slack if you are still stuck after following that guidance.

 - **a technical assignment question:** Come to office hours (or post to Slack).
 Answering technical questions is often best accomplished 'in person' where we can discuss the question and talk through ideas.
-However, if that is not possible, post your question to Slack.
+However, if that is not possible, post your question to {{ url_slack }}.
 Be as specific as you can in the question you ask.
 And, for those answering, help your classmates as much as you can without just giving the answer.
-Help guide them, point them in a direction, provide pseudo code, **but do not provide code that answers assignment questions**.
+Help guide them, point them in a direction, and you can even provide pseudo code (e.g., guidance about the steps that one might take to solve the problem), **but do not provide code that directly answers assignment questions**.

 - **been stuck on something for a while (>30min) and aren't even really sure where to start** - Programming can be frustrating and it may not always be obvious what is going wrong or why something isn't working.
 That's OK - we've all been there!
 IF you are stuck, you can and should reach out for help, even if you aren't exactly sure what your specific question is.
 To determine when to reach out, consider the 2-hour rule.
 This rule states that if you are stuck, work on that problem for an hour.
 Then, take a 30 minute break and do something else.
 When you come back after your break, try for another 30 minutes or so to solve your problem while working through our [debugging](debugging.md) checklist.
 If you are still completely stuck, stop and contact us (office hours, post on Slack).
 If you don't have a specific question, include the information you have (what you're stuck on, the [debugging checklist](debugging.md)).